meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-02-create-project.md

 ### Create Project Structure

-Use the Maven Archetype with group-id `org.glassfish.jersey.archetype` and artifact-id `jersey-quickstart-webapp` for creation of the initial project structure.
+Use the Maven Archetype with group-id `org.glassfish.jersey.archetypes` and artifact-id `jersey-quickstart-webapp` for creation of the initial project structure.

 __Using Eclipse__